Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-images-in-canvas.md

 For each pixel, we will get the `rgba` values.

-Today we will be exploring getting these values from an image and inverting them.
+Today we will explore getting these values from an image and inverting them.

-The end result is this Codepen.
+The result is this Codepen.

 <p class="codepen" data-height="265" data-theme-id="dark" data-default-tab="js,result" data-user="rebelchris" data-slug-hash="jOqKbVw" style="height: 265px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="Vanilla JavaScript images in canvas">
   <span>See the Pen <a href="https://codepen.io/rebelchris/pen/jOqKbVw">